AndrewDTR/amoses.dev/src/pages/blog/people-counter.md

 I could--and probably will--write an entire other blog post about the intricate history of the UPL, mentioning how [older versions of the website](https://web.archive.org/web/20001003051528/http://www.upl.cs.wisc.edu/uplcam/spincam.html) allowed for users to control the tilt and pan of the camera using four stepper motors attached to the camera.

-However, the focus in this article is about the two _latest_ iterations of cameras in the UPL.
+However, the focus of this article is about the two _latest_ iterations of cameras in the UPL.

 ## &#8220;Is the UPL open right now?&#8221;